actusfrf/actus-docker-networks/README.md

 *   locally copied and saved images for actus-server-rf20:27018, actus-riskserver-ce:27018 and mongodb
 *   a docker network config2-docker-actus-rf20 which can be expanded to show running containers: actus-server-rf20-2, actus-riskserver-ce-2, mongodb

+#### Validation
-#### Validating that you have a working QuickStart ACTUS installation.
+THe following steps can be used to validate that you have a working QuickStart ACTUS installation.
 5. Start a new terminal window and navigate to ACTUS_BASE/docker-actus-rf20/actus-riskserver-ce/actus-riskservice/testB
 6. Run the (linux/MacOS) command:   > source putUst5Y_falling.txt
     * this will the actus-riskserver-ce risk data api to insert a new reference index into the persistent mongodb risk store